shingyipcheung/rank-pairing-heaps/README.md

 * The-state-of-art heap
 * Looking for a efficient decrease_key operation in pathfinding which is better than practical [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap) and [pairing heap](https://en.wikipedia.org/wiki/Pairing_heap)

 In game development, [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is a standard shortest path algorithm.
-We will have a demo using rp-heap with A* in the comming part.
+You can download this repository to build the solution and run the demo of A* pathfinding using rp-heap in MSVC.

 ### Usage
 The implementation mimics STL containers and provides **STL-like** member functions.